skcloudlab/azure-avd-automation/CONTRIBUTION.md

 # Contributing

-Thank you for your interest in contributing to this repository.
+Thanks for your interest in this repository.

-This project provides a reference architecture for automating Azure Virtual Desktop provisioning using Infrastructure as Code and DevOps practices.
+This project is a sanitized reference architecture for Azure Virtual Desktop automation using ServiceNow, Azure Logic Apps, Azure DevOps, and Terraform.

-## Ways to Contribute

-Contributions may include:
+## Contribution Areas

+You can contribute by helping with:

-- improving documentation
+- documentation improvements
-- enhancing Terraform modules
+- Terraform module improvements
-- adding monitoring examples
-- improving diagrams
+- diagram enhancements
-- reporting issues
+- troubleshooting guidance
+- sample pipeline refinements

 ## Guidelines

-When contributing:

-- avoid including sensitive information
+Please follow these rules when contributing:

+- do not include secrets, credentials, or internal URLs
-- keep examples sanitized
+- keep examples sanitized and generic
-- maintain clear documentation
+- update documentation if structure or logic changes
-- follow Terraform best practices
+- keep code readable and learning-focused

 ## Pull Requests

-Pull requests should include:

-- clear description of changes
-- updated documentation if applicable
-- no secrets or credentials

-## Note
+Before submitting a pull request:

+1. review your changes for sensitive information
+2. ensure naming remains generic
+3. confirm documentation is updated where required

+## Purpose of the Repository

-This repository is primarily intended as a learning and architecture reference project.
+This repository is intended for:

+- learning
+- architecture reference
+- public portfolio demonstration

+It is not intended to contain production enterprise code.